How Long Can You Drive With Check Engine Light On?

 - Bad spark plugs

-1. Loose Gas Cap
+1. Loose Gas Cap Causing Evaporation System Error Codes

 Loose gas caps are one of the most common reasons why your vehicle’s check engine light turns on.
-Some vehicles like Ford Escape also separately show the message “Check Fuel Cap” when the check engine light turns on.
+Some vehicles like the Ford Escape also separately show the message “Check Fuel Cap” when the check engine light turns on.
 A gas cap is a part of the EVAP system.

-A loose gas cap is caused for several reasons.
-One of them is the cap can’t be tightened properly.
-Another one is the cap is old and weak.
-You also need to clean the cap regularly.
+You also need to clean the gas cap regularly.
 The dirt and moisture may cause the gas cap to fail.
 Another hint of a bad gas cap is that it has a stick-slip feeling when tightened.

 Make sure that the seal of the gas cap is not cracked.
 You should tighten the gas gap until you hear 3 or 4 clicks.
 Also, check if there are deposits of carbon or dirt around the seal of the gas cap or around the fuel filler neck of your vehicle in which a gas cap is tightened.

-2. Malfunctioning Fuel Tank Pressure Sensor
+2. Malfunctioning Fuel Tank Pressure Sensor Triggering Emissions Monitoring Fault Codes

 A malfunctioning fuel tank pressure sensor can cause a check engine light to come on.
 A fuel pressure tank pressure sensor is also called an EVAP sensor or fuel vapor pressure sensor.

-EVAP sensors can malfunction because of corrosion, which weakens the electrical connection, or a damaged electrical connector.
 So, first, make sure that you’re getting 5V on the voltage signal terminal of the fuel tank pressure sensor.
 For this, you first have to verify the signal wire in the harness connector.

 To test the FTP sensor, you need a vacuum pressure tester and a multimeter.
 Turn on the ignition key.
 Connect the black probe of the multimeter to the engine ground and the red probe of the multimeter to the signal wire of the FTP sensor.
 Now, if the voltage decreases when you apply the vacuum, it means the FTP sensor is fine.